 |3||Bonus Proficiencies, Fighting style, Blade Flourish|

-The perfect College for those who want to be both the face and the fist of the party.
+College of Swords is the perfect subclass for those who want to be both the face and the fist of the party.
 Because this College values strength and fighting, it’s one of the most versatile Bard subclasses.
 If you have ever entertained the idea of being a stunt performer, College of Swords might suit you perfectly.

 This subclass grants you access to tons of skills and features that are best suited to the field of battle.
 Between giving you access to an extra attack, and granting you a specific fighting style (something usually only reserved for melee classes like Paladin or Fighter), this is a wonderfully adaptable option.
 Because of the focus on both magical and physical combat, it adds a weight of versatility to an already multifaceted class.